cheshrkat/buttondivtutorial/readme.md

+> **Warning**
+> This tutorial is in beta, needs testing and may contain mistakes.
+If you find a problem please log an issue.

 # Button vs. Div Frontend Accessibility Tutorial

-> **Note**
-> This tutorial is essentially in beta and may contain mistakes.
-If you find a problem please log an issue.

 This is a test-driven tutorial designed to teach you all the things HTML `button` elements actually do, by replicating their functionality on a `div` element using HTML, CSS and JavaScript.
 Note that in production, you really should just use a `button` - but after this you'll understand why.
 Also if you are maintaining existing code that relies on clickable `div` elements, it will help you understand how to make them more accessible.